rewardMap/rewardGym/README.rst

 **IMPORTANT:**

-In it's current form, the stimuli files are not shipped with the package, please ask SRSteinkamp to get the files.

-Afterwards, you can use the PsychoPy coder to run ``rewardGym.py``, which is located in the root directory.
+Afterwards, you can use the PsychoPy coder to run ``rewardgym_psychopy.py``, which is located in the root directory.

 Outputs of this program will be saved by default in the ``data`` directory.